MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-telemetry.md

 ## Web service publish failure telemetry

-If a web service could not be published or a published web service is not working, most often it is due to an error in creating metadata for the web service.
-All metadata creation failures along with stack trace of the element responsible for breaking web service metadata is available in partner telemetry.
-The telemetry ids related to metadata failures are in the range "RT0033" - "RT0039".
+If a web service couldn't be published or a published web service isn't working, most often it's due to an error in creating metadata for the web service.
+All metadata creation failures along with stack trace of the element responsible for breaking web service metadata are available in partner telemetry.
+The telemetry IDs related to metadata failures are in the range "RT0033" - "RT0039".

 ## See also